LincolnITIT/CSGODouble-bot/README.md

 2nd option of installation

-1 - Open csgodouble.com in the main page (bets).
+!1 - Open csgodouble.com in the main page (bets).
-2 - Open the console (SHIFT+CRTL+J)
+!2 - Open the console (SHIFT+CRTL+J)
-3 - Copy the code of csgodouble-bot-automated.js and paste in console.
+!3 - Copy the code of csgodouble-bot-automated.js and paste in console.
-4 - The page will change and you chose what you want and next click start.
+!4 - The page will change and you chose what you want and next click start.
-After just need to leave page open and bot will do everyting.
+!After just need to leave page open and bot will do everyting.
 35% profit

 ## Is it safe?